coderFeedForwardAlg/mags_chat/data/about/aboutme.md

 Docker
 Ray for destrubuted ML

+I dont know Go, C++ or C but I am willing to learn any new Programing languege.

 I want to work at a startup insted of a big compnay becaue I want to work at a place where I can have a big impact and not be changing a pixle in the corrner of a screen that knowbody looks at, at some big tech company.

 I go by mags beacue my real name is Maximillian Alexander Gaspers Scott and thats realy long.

+I am goel driven and extreamly reziliant/presistant.

+I am risk orianted in work and in life.
+I find that risks are often worth it.
+By deffinition risks dont work out most of the time. but the cost of taking a risk and it failing is almost always much smaller than you think, and the pay off of it working is almost always much bigger than you think.

+after college I started my own startup with my roomate from college who was a chemist.
+The idea was to run servers using biofuel to reduct the cost of cloud infrestructer and AI infrence.
+The chemist handeled making electricity from biofuel and I perchised retiered servers and set up the software.
+I used proxmox to create VMs and depoy basice kubernities pods.
+I also created a Rust/Rocket API that users could hit to automaticly create a MongoDB database and get a connection string back.

+my Github username is CoderFeedForwardAlg